ionic-team/capacitor/site/docs-md/cordova/migration-strategy.md

 # Migration Strategy

-Migrating from Cordova to Capacitor can occur over time or can be fully replaced in many cases.
-The effort involved will largely depend on the complexity of the app.
+<p class="intro">Migrating from Cordova to Capacitor can occur over time or can be fully replaced in many cases.
+The effort involved will largely depend on the complexity of the app.</p>

 ## Why Migrate?